uiano/ACT-ONE/documentation/UserManual.md

 The language used here is similar to the ACT ONE language from the ACT ONE book.
 It is adapted to the needs of the course DAT233 at University of Agder.

+### Built-in types
+The ACT ONE IDE comes with the following built-in types: ANY, BOOLEAN, INTEGER, STRING.
+Their interface is defined in ACT ONE itself.
+You find those definitions in the 'Modules Pool'/Languages/ActOne/accessories.
+If you want to use one of those languages, you need to import it.

 ### Detailed language description
 An ACT ONE specification has the following overall format.
 ```